GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 It links **information processing**, **energy expenditure**, and **economic output**.

-The RoboTorq is a unit of currency derived from the physical units of energized AI token throughput.
+Torq Theory is the mathematical method for deriving the value of the energized AI token throughput used by a robot while performing labor.

 ---